 When the shares acquired from the exercise are immediately sold, we find that early exercises are more likely when total volatility is low.
 But when the shares acquired from the exercise are not immediately sold, we find that early exercises are more likely when total volatility is high.
-Untabulated results further reveal that, if we constrain the sample to exercises before the 2008 financial crisis, early exercises are more likely when the total volatility is high, irrespective of whether the acquired shares are immediately sold.
-The latter results are consistent with Hemmer, Matsunaga, and Shevlin (1996), Bettis,
+Untabulated results further reveal that if we constrain the sample to exercises before the 2008 financial crisis, early exercises are more likely when the total volatility is high, irrespective of whether the acquired shares are immediately sold.
+The latter results are consistent with Hemmer et al. (1996), Bettis et al. (2005), and Klein and Maug (2011).
+When we decompose volatility, we find that, irrespective of whether the acquired shares are immediately sold, early exercises are more likely when the idiosyncratic volatility is high and the systematic volatility is low.